Dog Bug Out Bag | 14 Essential Items

 Packing a dog bug out bag is pretty simple and a similar process to packing a “human” bug out bag, except there are fewer tools.
 The bare necessities include:

-• Food – 72 hours worth.
+- Food – 72 hours worth.
 Different breeds vary in how much food they require a day, but a basic guideline is ½ cup of dry food for every 10 pounds they weigh.
 Puppies and more active dogs can require more.
-It is best to portion off so you can feed dogs multiple times a day instead of just once.
+It is best to portion off so you can feed your dogs multiple times a day instead of just once.
 Besides cans or dry foods, you may also want to include treats so you can feed your dog without breaking out a large portion or feeding on the go.

-• Hygiene – Poor hygiene can cause disease.
+- Hygiene – Poor hygiene can cause disease.
 Pack some pet waste bags so you can keep your areas clean.

-• Medical Supplies – Just like people, dogs are more likely to get hurt in emergency and disaster situations.
-Having first aid supplies for them is ideal, and be sure to add any medications they regularly take too.
+- Medical Supplies – Just like people, dogs are more likely to get hurt in emergency and disaster situations.
+Having first aid supplies for them is ideal, and be sure to add any medications they regularly take, too.

-• Tools – While a smaller dog may require a carrying case or cage, you need a way to account for medium and larger dogs as well.
+- Tools – While a smaller dog may require a carrying case or cage, you need a way to account for medium and larger dogs as well.
 Pack a collar and leash at a minimum.
 Don’t rely on their training to stay by your side in an emergency.
-Dogs can act irrationally in stressful situations and a leash can make sure you are not separated easily.
+Dogs can act irrationally in stressful situations, and a leash can make sure you are not separated easily.

-• Paperwork – The boring requirements are often overlooked, and this is one of them.
+- Paperwork – The boring requirements are often overlooked, and this is one of them.
 Having a copy of your dog’s information printed off and at least in a splash-proof container (ziplock) can come in handy.
 While you may not need it for an SHTF situation, it can definitely come in handy in an emergency or if you happen to become separated.
-Rabies vaccinations are especially important to have documented in emergencies since most people are not willing to gamble with an unaccompanied and unvaccinated dog.
+Rabies vaccinations are especially important to have documented in emergencies, since most people are not willing to gamble with an unaccompanied and unvaccinated dog.

 While these are not completely necessary for a dog in an emergency, they are great to have around.
 If you have extra room and weight capacity in the dog bug out bag, you should consider these items.

-• Toys – A toy is an underrated item that should always be considered when making a bug out bag for a dog.
-The Goughnuts indestructible chew toy is GREAT for dog bug out bags (although it’s a little pricey) While it is pretty easy to make anything a toy for a dog, having an indestructible chew toy around is pretty great for everyone’s entertainment- not just the dog.
+- Toys – A toy is an underrated item that should always be considered when making a bug out bag for a dog.
+The Goughnuts indestructible chew toy is GREAT for dog bug out bags (although it’s a little pricey).
+While it is pretty easy to make anything a toy for a dog, having an indestructible chew toy around is pretty great for everyone’s entertainment, not just the dog.
 Use it to play fetch, or just to let your dog get out some energy.
 You could bring a bone for them to chew, but even the smallest dog can eventually wear out a bone.

-• Collapsible Bowls – Bowls don’t take up much room when they are collapsed and make it easy to give your dog food and water on the go with less waste.
+- Collapsible Bowls – Bowls don’t take up much room when they are collapsed and make it easy to give your dog food and water on the go with less waste.
 While pouring bottled water out and letting a dog lap it as it comes out works okay on a hike, you don’t want to be that wasteful in an emergency situation.

-• Dog Boots – If your dog is not used to walking long distances, you may want to check out dog boots to protect their paws.
-They would take some getting used to ahead of time but can offer better protection if there will be a lot of walking on asphalt or through rocky terrain.
+- Dog Boots – If your dog is not used to walking long distances, you may want to check out dog boots to protect their paws.
+They would take some getting used to ahead of time, but they can offer better protection if there will be a lot of walking on asphalt or through rocky terrain.
 Most people don’t opt to use them, but there are a few who swear by them and won’t take their dogs on hikes through rocky terrain without them.

 Dog Bug Out Bag Checklist